Skip to content Skip to sidebar Skip to footer

 Image credit : Public Domain Pictures

 Good things don’t come cheap and silk is definitely one of them.
+It’s light, luxurious, and feels soft against your skin.

 It’s also naturally soft without any chemical treatment and this smoothness makes it very un-abrasive.
 A lifesaver for people who suffer from skin allergies and sensitive skin.
+Even better, silk is very moss/mildew-resistant and hypoallergenic.

-These properties have made it a coveted material throughout history, being used in clothing and upholstery for centuries.
+These properties have made silk a coveted material throughout history, used in clothing and upholstery for centuries.
+At one point, silk was considered fit only for royals and the wealthy.
+But for all its regality, silk is extremely inconvenient.

 Great care should be taken when cleaning silk.
 It is one of the most delicate fabrics.
+Harsh chemicals, and strong abrasion damages it.
+That’s why it needs to be professionally dry-cleaned.

+Keep it out of sunlight as well.
+It is very susceptible to photo-degradation.
 And of course, it’s very expensive so be wary of using it around kids and pets which may scratch and stain it.

-Maybe after reading all of that, the question you’re asking in your head is “what doesn’t damage silk?”
+Maybe after reading all of that, the question you’re asking in your head is, “what doesn’t damage silk?”

 Velvet

-Distinguished by its buttery soft feel and available in bold, luminous colors, velvet is a material that screams “touch me”.
+Distinguished by its buttery soft feel and available in bold, luminous colours, velvet is a material that screams “touch me”.
+It’s the best fabric choice for dramatic pieces.

-As a furniture fabric, velvets are very suitable for cozy winter nights as they retain heat.
-The creamy fleece-like feeling makes it exceptionally comfortable to sit and lie on.
+As a furniture fabric, velvet is suitable for cosy winter nights as it retains heat.
+The creamy fleece-like feel makes it exceptionally comfortable to sit and lie on.
+On the other hand, velvet has some pretty notable drawbacks.

+While it doesn’t snag easily against pet claws, velvet can attract pet hair and other allergens.
 It also stains fast and stains noticeably, making it a pretty high maintenance choice.

 So if you want velvet, pay particular attention to make sure the fabric is machine washable.